 1. Protect Your Assets

 Safety is the top concern on and offshore.
 It’s also one of the biggest challenges fleet managers and shipowners face.
-To remain compliant with the International Safety Management (ISM) Code, vessels must have a preventative maintenance system.
+To remain compliant with the International Safety Management (ISM) Code, vessels must have a preventive maintenance system.
 This doesn’t just keep you compliant — it also ensures the safety of your crew and assets.

-Leveraging fleet maintenance software is the easiest way to implement a maintenance schedule, as it allows you to quickly inspect vessels and take preventative measures to address issues before they cause unplanned downtime.
+Leveraging fleet maintenance software is the easiest way to implement a maintenance schedule, as it allows you to quickly inspect vessels and take preventive measures to address issues before they cause unplanned downtime.
 Boat maintenance software gives you the ability to build custom forms based on your inspection needs and report and track vessel defects remotely.

 By utilizing software to track data, you can take control of the ship maintenance process and be confident your assets and crew are safe.

-2. Schedule Routine Preventative Maintenance
+2. Schedule Routine Preventive Maintenance